isomerpages/edb-ostln/resources/ostin-media-gallery/_posts/2025-02-28-post-Singapore Space Week 2025.md

 with our community and international partners - to promote economic growth, advance scientific discovery, and inspire a new generation of innovators.
 <br>
-<br>Discover more about Singapore’s Space Sector: Next Bound of Development
+<br>Discover more via this link: <a href="https://www.space.gov.sg/sg-space-highlights/singapore-space-sector-next-bound-of-development/" rel="noopener nofollow" target="_blank">Singapore’s Space Sector: Next Bound of Development</a>
-via this link: <a href="https://lnkd.in/gVPpCUUZ" rel="noopener noreferrer nofollow" target="_blank">https://lnkd.in/gVPpCUUZ</a>
 </p>
 <h4>3.
 Additional support of $60 million for the Space Technology Development Programme (STDP)</h4>
 <p></p>